finance calculator

 How to use this calculator

-2. Enter monthly rent cost and how many months you expect to need the equipment.
+3. Enter the monthly rent cost you would pay to rent equivalent equipment and how many months you expect to need it (across one or multiple projects).

 Inputs explained